- About us

 We regularly review and update our website and would welcome feedback from visitors on how it can be improved.

-Voting facilities will not be available in Tel Aviv
+Voting facilities will not be available at the Embassy.

 Work and holiday visa arrangement signed with Israel